-The Role of Faith Communities in Addressing the Needs of Vulnerable and Marginalised People: Online-Symposium 17th June
+The Role of Faith Communities in Addressing the Needs of Vulnerable and Marginalised People

-In preparation for the International Day Against Drug Abuse and Illicit Trafficking on 26th June, the Community Programme for Addiction and Mental Health is organizing a symposium to take stock of the addiction issues in its target area.
-The event will gather a number of local institutions and personalities who will discuss emerging issues and trends on alcohol and drug abuse, challenges and possible remedies and or interventions.
+In preparation for the International Day Against Drug Abuse and Illicit Trafficking on 26th June, the Community Programme for Addiction and Mental Health organised a symposium to take stock of the addiction issues in its target area.
+The event will gather a number of local institutions and personalities who will discuss emerging issues and trends on alcohol and drug abuse, challenges, and possible remedies and or interventions.

 A Sense of Meaningfulness and Progress